dinikinmi/virus/README.md

 # virus
-this is the first virus i  write  for detecting and  researching  the  mechanism of anti-virus app
+this is the first virus i  write  for analysing  the  mechanism of anti-virus app  -- 360